Valal22/TAMDE-Project/README.md

 The transformation, defined in `farmer2market.etl`, reads an instance model conforming to `farmers.ecore` (i.e., a list of farmers and their fruits) and produces a new instance model conforming to `market.ecore`.
 The logic iterates through each farmer and each of their fruits, creating a corresponding `Selection` entry in the market model for every fruit.

+### Sample models
+Three flexmi files were elaborated with three different sizes (small, medium, large) which are instance models conforming to `customer.ecore` file.
+A similar approach has been used for the other case studies.

-### Second Case Study: Customer to Data Warehouse Transformation 📈
+### Second Case Study: Customer to Data Warehouse Transformation

 This case study focuses on transforming a transactional model of customer purchases into an aggregated, analytical model suitable for a data warehouse.